Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-lnbits.rst

      :width: 20%
      :alt: zeus-balance

 Congratulations!
-Zeus is set up and ready to use lightning via your own lightning node!
+Zeus is set up and ready to use lightning via your own lightning node - furthermore it will only be able to use your node in the way LNbits allows it.